manstis/ansible-ai-connect-operator/docs/user-guide/advanced-configuration/trusting-a-custom-certificate-authority.md

 |----------------------------------|------------------------------------------|---------|
 | `bundle_cacert_secret`           | Certificate Authority secret name        | ''      |

-Please note the `ansible-ai-connect-operator` will look for the data field `ldap-ca.crt` in the specified secret when using the `ldap_cacert_secret`, whereas the data field `bundle-ca.crt` is required for `bundle_cacert_secret` parameter.
+Please note the `ansible-ai-connect-operator` will look for the data field `bundle-ca.crt` in the specified `bundle_cacert_secret` secret.

 Example of customization could be: